solana-foundation/developer-content/content/guides/token-2022/permanent-delegate.md

 const lamports = await connection.getMinimumBalanceForRentExemption(mintLen);
 ```

-With Token Extensions, the size of the mint account will vary based on the
+With Token Extensions, the size of the Mint Account will vary based on the
 extensions enabled.

 ## Build Instructions